Contact A Lawyer

 - Puncturing of the vena cava

-In many cases, the problems require emergency treatment for the Cook IVC filter removal, which may result in open heart surgery in some cases.
-Through a Cook IVC filter lawsuit, individuals who have experienced a fracture, failure or migration of their device may be able to obtain compensation from the manufacturer as a result of the allegedly negligent and defective design of these products.
-Cook IVC filter lawyers are providing free consultations and claim evaluations for individuals throughout the United States.
+In many cases, the problems require emergency treatment for the blood clot filter removal, which may result in open heart surgery in some cases.
+Through an IVC filter lawsuit, individuals who have experienced a fracture, failure or migration of their device may be able to obtain compensation from the manufacturer as a result of the allegedly negligent and defective design of these products.
+IVC filter lawyers are providing free consultations and claim evaluations for individuals throughout the United States.